-The card also offers a $100 on-property credit at Waldorf Astoria and Conrad when you book stays of at least two nights with an eligible rate through this page.
+The Hilton Aspire Card also offers a $100 on-property credit at Waldorf Astoria and Conrad when you book stays of at least two nights with an eligible rate through this page.

 - You have to book a specific rate, so points stays, discounted member rates, etc., don’t qualify

-- Most of these hotels also belong to Virtuoso, which offers a similar credit and more
+- Most of these hotels also belong through Hilton Impresario or Virtuoso, which offers a similar credit and more

 For having the Hilton Aspire Card you get a ShopRunner membership, which gets you free two-day shipping on eligible items at a network of 100+ online stores.
 You just have to enroll in your complimentary membership and can then start taking advantage of it.